Gorka-DB/beatleader-mod-cracked-updated/README.md

 Go to the https://beatleader.xyz/ to see your scores on the web

-If you experience any issue, have any suggestions or bug reportss (not related to having a cracked game) - you can leave them in their [Discord server](https://discord.gg/2RG5YVqtG6).
-If they're related to having a cracked game, contact me on Discord, username: Ereiarrus, or DM me on Twitch: https://www.twitch.tv/ereiarrus
+If you experience any issue, have any suggestions or bug reports related to having a cracked game, DM me on Discord, username: Arcadeflip.

 ## Dependencies

-- BSIPA, BSML, SiraUtil - available in [ModAssistant](https://github.com/Assistant/ModAssistant/releases/latest) and on the [BeatMods website](https://beatmods.com/#/mods)
+- BSIPA, BSML, SiraUtil - available via [BSmanager](https://github.com/Zagrios/bs-manager) and on the [BeatMods website](https://beatmods.com/#/mods)
 - [LeaderboardCore](https://github.com/rithik-b/LeaderboardCore)